Cheetah: In culture

 The cheetah has been widely portrayed in a variety of artistic works.
 In Bacchus and Ariadne, an oil painting by the 16th-century Italian painter Titian, the chariot of the Greek god Dionysus (Bacchus) is depicted as being drawn by two cheetahs.
 The cheetahs in the painting were previously considered to be leopards.
 In 1764, English painter George Stubbs commemorated the gifting of a cheetah to George III by the English Governor of Madras, Sir George Pigot in his painting Cheetah with Two Indian Attendants and a Stag.
 The painting depicts a cheetah, hooded and collared by two Indian servants, along with a stag it was supposed to prey upon.
 The 1896 painting The Caress by the 19th-century Belgian symbolist painter Fernand Khnopff is a representation of the myth of Oedipus and the Sphinx and portrays a creature with a woman's head and a cheetah's body.

+According to theologian Philip Schaff, the "leopard" mentioned in Habakkuk 1: 8 could actually be a cheetah.

 Two cheetahs are depicted standing upright and supporting a crown in the coat of arms of the Free State (South Africa).

 In 1969, Joy Adamson, of Born Free fame, wrote The Spotted Sphinx, a biography of her pet cheetah Pippa.
 Hussein, An Entertainment, a novel by Patrick O'Brian set in the British Raj period in India, illustrates the practice of royalty keeping and training cheetahs to hunt antelopes.
 The book How It Was with Dooms tells the true story of a family raising an orphaned cheetah cub named Dooms in Kenya.
 The 2005 film Duma was based loosely on this book.
 The animated series ThunderCats had a character named "Cheetara", an anthropomorphic cheetah, voiced by Lynne Lipton.
 Comic book heroine Wonder Woman's chief adversary is Barbara Ann Minerva alias The Cheetah.

-The Bill Thomas Cheetah American racing car, a Chevrolet-based coupe first designed and driven in 1963, was an attempt to challenge Carroll Shelby's Shelby Cobra in American sports car competition of the 1960s.
-Because only two dozen or fewer chassis were built, with only a dozen complete cars, the Cheetah was never homologated for competition beyond prototype status; its production ended in 1966.
+The Bill Thomas Cheetah American racing car, a Chevrolet-based coupe first designed and driven in 1963, was never homologated for competition beyond prototype status; its production ended in 1966.
 In 1986, Frito-Lay introduced Chester Cheetah, an anthropomorphic cheetah, as the mascot for their snack food Cheetos.
 The Mac OS X 10.0 was code-named "Cheetah".